onomatopeia/alphamoon/docs/error-analysis.rst

 In addition, training and validation losses of each model are presented.
 The losses are the last recorded values before validation loss started to raise again, which indicates that the network started overfitting.
 Training loss and validation losses are margin dependent and so they allow to compare several models having the same margin.
 However, one should refrain from comparing models trained with different margins with these two metrics.

-.. list-table:: Table 1.
-Triplet Network Experiments
+.. list-table:: Triplet Network Experiments
    :header-rows: 1

    * - Experiment No